maddie480/EverestUpdateCheckerServer/README.md

 The update checker uploads copies of the **latest versions** of all mods with an everest.yaml from GameBanana to a SFTP server, in order to have a backup in case of GameBanana issues or slowness.

+It will do the same with the **2 first screenshots** of each Celeste mod on GameBanana, after converting them to PNG and shrinking them to 220x220.
+Combine those mirrored files with the [mod search database](#mod-search-database) to get enough info to make a backup website in case GameBanana goes down.

 ### Access

-Files are uploaded to [0x0ade's server](https://celestemodupdater.0x0a.de/banana-mirror).
-You can download all files directly from there directly, but since files are named after their GameBanana file IDs, you can use this website to navigate in it with mod names and 1-click install buttons: https://max480-random-stuff.herokuapp.com/banana-mirror-browser
+Files and images are uploaded to [0x0ade's server](https://celestemodupdater.0x0a.de/).
+You can download all files directly from there directly, but since files are named after their GameBanana file IDs, you can use this website to navigate in it with mod names, descriptions and 1-click install buttons: https://max480-random-stuff.herokuapp.com/banana-mirror-browser

 [Everest](https://github.com/EverestAPI/Everest) and [Olympus](https://github.com/EverestAPI/Olympus) will also automatically use it as a substitute for GameBanana if it is down and you try to download or update a mod.
+Olympus uses the mirrored images instead of ones from GameBanana when they are in the `webp` format, since the mirror has them all converted to PNG.

 ## Developing and running your own copy